Sandared/io.jatoms.osgi.dscmp/README.md

 # OSGi Declarative Services

-This repository is just a showcase on how simple it is to get your first OSGi component working within 5 minutes... depending on how fast Maven is able to download the internet ;)
+This repository is just a showcase on advanced OSGi components within 5 minutes... depending on how fast Maven is able to download the internet ;)

 ![TODO](Banner)